 However, the Reds have now only won one of their last five games across all competitions and have a showdown with Man City looming in their next league game after this.

-Here, Sports Mole looks at how the Reds could line up for the trip to Selhurst Park.
+Here, Sports Mole looks at how Liverpool could set their side up for the contest.